dlozanob/random-stuff/Amazon Web Services - CLF-C02/4. Abrechnung, Preisgestaltung und Support/Notes/notes.md

 ![alt text](image-19.png)

+_Consolidated billing_ has the following benefits:

+- One bill: You get one bill for multiple accounts.
+- Easy tracking: You can track the charges across multiple accounts and download the combined cost and usage data.
+- Combined usage: You can combine the usage across all accounts in the organization to share the volume pricing discounts, Reserved Instance discounts, and Savings Plans.
+This can result in a lower charge for your project, department, or company than with individual standalone accounts.
+- No extra fee: Consolidated billing is offered at no additional cost

 _AWS Organizations_ provides you with the capability to centrally manage and govern your cloud environment.
 You can manage and organize your accounts under a single bill, set central policies and configuration requirements for your entire organization, create custom permissions or capabilities within the organization,